kazisohrabuddintitu/Machine_Learning/README.md

 ## 07_TSNE
 I have applied TSNE(T-Distributed Stochastic Neighbour Embedding) on MNIST 784 dataset then did plot.
 Then applied PCA, LDA(Linear Discriminant Analysis) and GaussianRandomProjection to plot.

+## 08_Tensorflow
+Implemented tensorlow.nn.convolution on an image and tried to find the shape of the output image.